i-manager's Journal on Electrical Engineering (JEE)

 Abstract

-Real-Time Monitoring and Control of Textile Industries Using PLC
+Real-Time Monitoring and Control of Weaving Machines using PLC

 Abstract

-Textile industries rely on precise and efficient operations to ensure high-quality output and minimal downtime.
-This article paying attention on implementing a real-time observation and manage system for textile appliances using Programmable Logic Controllers (PLCs).
+Weaving industries rely on precise and efficient operations to ensure high-quality output and minimal downtime.
+This article pays attention to implementing a real-time observation and management system for textile appliances using Programmable Logic Controllers (PLCs).
 The system integrates sensors, actuators, and communication interfaces to automate and optimize processes like spinning, weaving, and dyeing.
 Parameters such as temperature, pressure, speed, and machine conditions are continuously monitored to ensure predefined standards.
-Real-time data acquirement and control enable swift error detection and resolution, reducing downtime and improving production.
-Remote monitoring allows centralized control of multiple appliances, leveraging industrial communication protocols for seamless data exchange .PLC controls essential parameters such as bearing rotation, temperature, and belt run duration in laundry machines.
+Real-time data acquisition and control enable swift error detection and resolution, reducing downtime and improving production.
+Remote monitoring allows centralized control of multiple appliances, and leverages industrial communication protocols for seamless data exchange.
+PLCs control essential parameters such as bearing rotation, temperature, and belt run duration in laundry machines.
 It calculates bearing values based on speed and belt rotation based on time, ensuring safety through DC links and automatic alarms for faults.
-Supervisory Control and Data Acquisition (SCADA) is used for parameter monitoring.
-This system reduces human intervention, operational costs, and wastage, while maintaining product quality, demonstrating PLC- based automation's potential to modernize textile industries with reliability and sustainability.
+We use supervisory Control and Data Acquisition (SCADA) for parameter monitoring.
+This system reduces human intervention, operational expenses, and wastage, while maintaining product quality, demonstrating PLC- based automation's potential to modernize textile industries with reliability and sustainability.

 Electricity Theft Detection in Smart Grids Based on Deep Neural Network